8 Top Questions About Epinephrine Auto-Injectors Answered: Cost, Expiration, and More | MyFoodAllergyTeam

 Written by Jessica Wolpert

-Below are seven questions you might have about epinephrine auto-injectors.
+If you’re new to epinephrine auto-injectors, you might be curious about their cost, use, and storage.
+Below are eight questions you might have about epinephrine auto-injectors.

 1. How Much Does an Epinephrine Auto-Injector Cost?

 The most common brand of epinephrine auto-injector in the United States is the EpiPen (with the EpiPen Jr. available for children).
-In some areas of the United States, the full cost of an EpiPen without insurance can be more than $600.
-(EpiPens are sold in sets of two, as a second dose may be necessary to stabilize an allergic reaction.)
+In some areas of the United States, the full cost of an EpiPen set without insurance can be more than $600.
+EpiPens are sold in sets of two, as a second dose may be necessary to stabilize an allergic reaction.

 If you have insurance, some plans will completely cover EpiPens.
-If EpiPens aren’t completely covered, manufacturer coupons are available if you have commercial health insurance.
-If you don’t have insurance, the manufacturer provides a patient assistance program that provides epinephrine auto-injectors for free, although this application requires manufacturer review.
+If not, manufacturer coupons may help lower the cost.
+If you don’t have insurance, the manufacturer offers a patient assistance program that provides epinephrine auto-injectors for free, but you must apply and be approved first.

 There are other types of epinephrine auto-injectors on the market.
 Other brand-name epinephrine auto-injectors include Adrenaclick, Auvi-Q, and Symjepi, and authorized generic versions are also available.
-These brands may be cheaper or even free for people with commercial insurance.
+These brands may cost less or even be free for people with commercial insurance, which is health coverage from a job or a private company.

 Whichever epinephrine auto-injector is affordable for you, make sure that you know how your injector works.
 Many auto-injectors come with practice devices, so make sure to use the one for your particular device.
 You can also ask your doctor for a tutorial on how to use your device.